4th of July Fireworks

 Smart?
 Uh, no. Electric?
 Yes.
 Mainly the kids in the town I grew up in would drive around shooting at each other.
 Halloween of my freshman year, there were four in the cab and probably 8-10 of us in the bed of a pickup, and several other similar groups we were fighting.
 I guess it was kind of a 1980s version of a modern first-person shooter game, or paintball or airsoft.
 It was pretty cool.
 We took no safety precautions but no one lost an eye, which is probably a miracle, really.
 At one point, we were talking to an older girl who was going to buy some beer on our group’s behalf and one of the bottle rockets shot into her car – through her rolled-down window – and went off in the back seat.

-They didn’t get their beer.
+We didn’t get our beer.

 Anyway, I tried to pull that “devil may care” vibe so prevalent in my high school buddies into the story with the main character basically being a maniac who isn’t just trying to keep up with the Joneses, but trying to outdo the US Government.